Prone Fundamentals and Developing Dope for SPRs with Ridgeline Defense

 Frequently Asked Questions

-What are the key elements of a stable prone shooting position for an SPR?
+What are the key fundamentals for a stable prone shooting position?

-How do you achieve Natural Point of Aim (NPOA) when shooting prone?
+How do you establish a Natural Point of Aim (NPOA) for precision shooting?

-NPOA is achieved by relaxing into the position and using the natural respiratory pause.
-Adjust aim by shifting your hips left/right or pushing/pulling with your toes, rather than forcing the rifle onto the target with muscle tension.
+NPOA is established using the natural respiratory pause.
+Aim adjustments are made by shifting hips left/right and pushing/pulling hips with toes, rather than forcing the rifle onto the target with muscle tension.

 More Training & Techniques Videos You Might Like